-Use the drop-down menu to select the waveforms to view between the lines or fields or make timing measurements on them.
+Select the Sweep menu and select the waveforms to view between the lines or fields or make timing measurements on them.
 The available sweep options depend on which display style is active.

 - When the Parade display style is active you can select from 1 line or 1 field. - When Overlay display style is active you can select from 1 line, 2 line, 1 field, or 2 field.